TariqAlQadi/TariqAlQadi/README.md

 ## 📆 2023

 I just finished the Web Development Bootcamp from [neue Fische](https://www.neuefische.de/) 🐬. <br/>
-And currently I am working as a Front-End Developer in Chemnitz (Germany)!
+Currently I am working as a Front-End Developer in Chemnitz (Germany)!
+By the way, I am alos learning Angular and TypeScript right now.

 <hr>